 3. IND communicates decision to employer

-After the IND confirms that the application is complete, they’ll check to see if the applicant meets the necessary conditions.
-They are required to arrive at a decision within 90 days.
+After the IND confirms that the application is complete, they'll check to see if the applicant meets the necessary conditions.
+They are required to decide within 90 days.

-If the applicant and employer meet all the conditions, the applicant will get an mvv and a residence permit.
-The employer will be notified by the IND about the decision.
+If the applicant and employer meet all the conditions, the applicant will get an MVV and a residence permit.
+The IND will notify the employer about the decision.
 The IND also informs the Dutch representation.

-If the application for an mvv and residence permit is approved, the employer will be notified by the IND.
-Additionally, they will notify the Dutch embassy.
+If the application for an MVV and residence permit is approved, the IND will notify the employer.
+Additionally, they will inform the Dutch embassy of the approval.

-If the application for the mvv and residence permit is declined, the IND will notify the applicant and employer of their decision by letter.
-It is possible to appeal the IND’s decision.
+If the IND declines an MVV and residence permit application, they will notify the applicant and employer of their decision by letter.
+It is possible to appeal the IND's decision.

 4. Applicant collects mvv

-In order to collect the mvv, the applicant must make an appointment with the relevant Dutch embassy.
-It has to be collected within 3 months.
-On the day of the appointment, the applicant will need to bring a passport that’s valid for at least 6 months and provide their biometric information at the embassy.
+In order to collect the MVV, the applicant must make an appointment with the relevant Dutch embassy.
+It must be collected within three months.
+On the scheduled day, the applicant must bring a passport that will be valid for at least six months and provide their biometric information at the embassy.

-After arriving in the Netherlands, the applicant will be able to pick up their residence permit in approximately two weeks time.
-The IND will send them a letter when it’s ready to be collected.
-To do so, the applicant will have to make an appointment online at the IND desk.
-Instructions are outlined in the letter.
+After arriving in the Netherlands, the applicant can pick up their residence permit in approximately two weeks.
+The IND will send them a letter when it's ready to be collected.
+To do so, the applicant must make an appointment online at the IND desk.
+The letter includes instructions for the applicant to follow.

 When an mvv is not required

-1. Employer submits application on behalf of employee
+1. Employer submits the application on behalf of the employee

-If the applicant is exempt from having to apply for an mvv, they can travel directly to the Netherlands.
-Once there, the recognised employer will have 90 days to apply for the residence permit on their behalf.
+If the applicant is exempt from applying for an MVV, they can travel directly to the Netherlands.
+Once there, the recognized employer will have 90 days to apply for the residence permit on their behalf.

 These are the forms that need to be filled out by the employer.
 They should be submitted with any supporting documents to the IND.
 After they receive the application, the IND will send a letter to the employer with instructions on how to pay the necessary fees.
 For the highly skilled migrant residence permit, the cost is € 320.